viblo/Munk2D/README.md

 If you got the source from a point release download, you might want to consider getting the latest source from GitHub.
 Bugs are fixed, and new features are added regularly.
-Big changes are done in branches and tested before merging them in it's rare for the point release downloads to be better or more bug free than the latest code.
+Big changes are done in branches and tested before merging them in, it's rare for the point release downloads to be better or more bug free than the latest code.

-Head on over to "GitHub":https://github.com/viblo/Munk2D and experience the future TODAY!
+Head on over to https://github.com/viblo/Munk2D and experience the future TODAY!
 (Okay, so maybe it's not that exciting.)

 ## GETTING STARTED